Chapter 4: Construction Details, Section 52: Reinforcement

 - Bar reinforcing steel is spliced by lapping bars, by butt welding bars, or by using mechanical couplers.
 Welded wire reinforcement, reinforcing wire, or plain bars are generally spliced by lapping.
 Inspect all lapped splices to verify that the minimum lengths of lap and stagger distances conform to the plans and specifications.
 Note that the size of a bar and the grade of steel will determine the length of lap required.
 Check that the laps are securely wired to maintain the alignment of the bars.
 Lap splices of welded wire reinforcement must be tied securely with wire to prevent distortion.

-- Verify that all mechanical butt splices, butt welds, and lap welds on epoxy-coated reinforcing steel are protected from corrosion with a corrosion-protection system that is on the METS Authorized Material List for corrosion-protection coverings.
-METS Authorized Material Lists are available at:
+- Verify that all mechanical butt splices, butt welds, and lap welds on epoxy-coated reinforcing steel are protected from corrosion with a corrosion-protection system that is on the METS Authorized Materials List for corrosion-protection coverings.
+METS Authorized Materials Lists are available at:

 - The corrosion-protective system must be used in accordance with manufacturer and Caltrans requirements.
 Verify the cover is installed as a continuous piece with sufficient diameter and length to achieve an adequate seal and bond length.
 The cover must be free of dirt, grease, sharp edges, tears, or pinholes.
 After the cover is heated as specified, check that it extends a minimum of 2 inches onto the epoxy-coated reinforcing steel.